Test vectors and central L-values for GL(2): Introduction

 This generalizes a theorem of Michel and Ramakrishnan \cite{MR} on the case $F=\Q$ and $\mathfrak N=N$ is prime.
 The parity condition on $m_v$ ensures that $\Omega$ is algebraic and that the above central value is critical.

-As in \cite{FW}, one should be able to use Theorem \ref{intro-lvalthm} to get estimates on more general averages $L$-values, and apply this to subconvexity and equidistribution problems, but we do not address this here.
-We also expect Theorem \ref{intro-lvalthm} can be used in extending certain results of Vatsal (see Hamieh \cite{hamieh}).
+As in \cite{FW}, one should be able to use Theorem \ref{intro-lvalthm} to get estimates on more general averages of $L$-values, and apply this to subconvexity and equidistribution problems, but we do not address this here.
+Theorem \ref{intro-lvalthm} has also been used in very recent works of Hamieh \cite{hamieh} and Van Order \cite{VO}, respectively on valuations of Rankin--Selberg $L$-values in anticyclotomic towers and on constructing $p$-adic $L$-functions.

 We remark that similar $L$-value formulas have been recently proven in certain cases of joint ramification with $L$ totally imaginary, namely in Hida \cite{hida-kyoto} for $F=\Q$ and in Hsieh \cite{hsieh} for Hilbert modular forms of square free level (these works have some additional conditions, but they do not assume trivial central character).
 In general, when the joint ramification does not satisfy \eqref{tameramcond}, this problem appears considerably more complicated.